Information about Indinavir

 Indinavir is used in the treatment of HIV infection.

-How it works
+How Indinavir works

-Common side effects
+Common side effects of Indinavir

-- Tell your doctor if you are or planning to become pregnant or are breastfeeding.
+- Inform your doctor if you are pregnant, planning pregnancy or breastfeeding.